cbuchko/old-website/_posts/2020-07-30-survivor-legends.md

 Malcolm was another no-brainer for me.
 The best to ever play the "Golden Boy" archetype, Malcolm is extremely charismatic and incredibly fun to watch.
 He takes the Ozzy approach where he provides for his tribe and is a beast in challenges, but he also has a social game and isn't a douchebag.

-In a season like this, Malcolm would not be even close to the biggest threat out.
-I think he would be able to bro-down with people like Boston Rob and Jeremy, and then through challenge wins make it all the way.
+In a season like this, Malcolm would be able to fade into the background a bit.
+I think he would bro-down with people like Boston Rob and Jeremy, and then through challenge wins make it all the way.

 ## Richard Hatch

 <img class="blog-portrait2" src="/assets/images/survivor_legends/hatch.jpg" alt="Richard Hatch" />

 It would be wrong to do a Legends season without the first person to ever win Survivor.
 Hatch was ahead of the curve back in Borneo.
 He was the only person who was really thinking about the game analytically and it showed in his strategy.
-As I mentioned before, he created the first alliance and made one of the cleverest moves ever when he purposefully lost the final immunity challenge.
+As I mentioned before, he created the first alliance and made one of the most clever moves ever when he purposefully lost the final immunity challenge.

 I'm not entirely sure if Hatch would actually come back.
-He almost was on Winners at War but was cut at the last minute, so we know he wants to.
+He was almost on Winners at War but was cut at the last minute, so we know he wants to.
 But his drama with CBS might mean that we will never see him again.

 ## John Cochran